olemb/dbfread/README.rst

 You can use the ``table.load()`` and ``table.unload()`` to switch between the two states. ``len(table)`` will give you the number of records in the file.
-If records are not loaded this will scan the file.
+If records are not loaded this will scan the file to count records.

 Deleted records are available in the ``deleted`` attribute and behave just like normal records.